In the third section we are going to move in three different groups. You are in group 2 and you are seated in the middle most chair:

 Finally, practice combining parts one and two of section three.

 The third part of section 3 begins as soon as you hear the xylophone, and for this section you will also need to count.
 When you hear the xylophone you are going to stay frozen in whatever position you where just in for one measure of eight.
-On the second measure of eight you are going to stand up while looking to out to your right for the first four counts (1… 2… 3… 4…), look out across the horizon for the second four counts (5… 6… 7… 8…), switch hands on the third measure (1… 2… 3… 4…), and look out across the horizon again for the last four counts (5… 6… 7… 8…).
+On the second measure of eight you are going to stand up while looking to out to your right and raising your left hand to your forehead.
+This will happen over the first four counts of the measure (1… 2… 3… 4…).
+On the second four counts (5… 6… 7… 8…) you are then going to look out across the horizon.
+On the first four counts of the third measure you will switch hands (1… 2… 3… 4…), and then on the second four counts (5… 6… 7… 8…) you will look back out across the horizon in the opposite direction.
 On the fourth measure you sit down over the first four counts and pump your hands in the air over the last four counts.

 It will look like this: